Table of Contents

 When doing weight training, focus on your leg muscles.
 They will ultimately support your knees and building these muscles will be beneficial to your overall health.

 Despite all your efforts to prevent it, you can still suffer from a knee injury.
-Unexpected accidents happen, and if it does, you should be prepared to correct and rehabilitate your knee.
+Unexpected accidents happen, and if they do, you should be prepared to correct and rehabilitate your knee.
 Individual treatments (both surgical and non-surgical) are listed above, but there are a few things that remain consistent for any type of knee injury.

 Rest is one of the most important ingredients in recovering from any injury.
 It may be tempting to force yourself to get healthy so you can get back on the field, but our body simply doesn’t work that way.
 Taking a break from the repetitive strain caused by your usual activities gives your knees time to recover from their injury.